Agency Loans- Fannie Mae/Freddie Mac

-After the mortgage crisis of 2008, almost all lenders sell their loans to these agencies after the loan closes.
+After the mortgage crisis of 2008, most lenders sell their loans to these agencies after the loan closes.
 In cases where the lender does not intend to sell the loan to one of these agencies after closing, they often still underwrite the loan to these agencies guidelines in order to facilitate a quick sale in the event that they may wish to sell the loan in the future.

 Benefits of Agency Loans

 Conventional loans (non-government guaranteed or insured) that conform to agency guidelines offer some of the lowest interest rates found in the marketplace.

 A minimum down payment of 3% of the purchase price or appraised value (whichever is lower) is all that is required of qualified borrowers.
 Although PMI (either lender paid or provided by a PMI company) is required if the down payment is lower than 20%.

 Agency loans can be obtained on primary residences, second homes and 1-4 unit investment properties by qualified borrowers.

 Currently, in South Carolina the maximum loan limit on a conforming loan is $484,350.